-We and certain of our rely upon third-party service providers are from time and technologies to time, subject operate critical business systems and process sensitive data in a variety of contexts, including, without limitation, third-party providers of cloud-based infrastructure, encryption and authentication technology, employee email, and other functions.
-Our ability to cyberattacks monitor these third parties' security practices is limited, and these third parties may not have adequate security incidents, measures in place.
+We rely upon third-party service providers and technologies to operate critical business systems and process sensitive data in a variety of contexts, including, without limitation, third-party providers of cloud-based infrastructure, encryption and authentication technology, employee email, and other functions.
+Our ability to monitor these third parties' security practices is limited, and these third parties may not have adequate security measures in place.
 Our third-party service providers have experienced and may experience in the future a security incident or other interruption.
-For example, one of our third-party drug component suppliers experienced a significant cyber attack, cyber-attack, which did not materially impact our operations.
+For example, one of our third-party drug component suppliers experienced a cyber-attack, which did not materially impact our operations.
 In addition, in 2024, one of our vendors experienced a cyber-attack which resulted in our access to the third-party system being unavailable to us for a brief period of time before being restored.
-We continue to monitor the incident and have implemented mitigating procedures designed to limit any potential impacts on our operations.
-These types of incidents have and could potentially lead to delays in supply and/or increased costs to us associated with obtaining an alternative supply, business interruption and additional costs.
+We concluded that there was no material impact to our operations and clinical data.
+These types of incidents have and could lead to business interruption and additional costs.
 Any significant system failure, accident or security breach and resulting interruptions in our operations or our critical third parties' operations could result in a material disruption of our product development programs, and ultimately, our financial results.
 For example, the loss of clinical trial data from completed or ongoing or planned clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 While we may be entitled to damages if our third-party service providers fail to satisfy their privacy or security-related obligations to us, any award may be insufficient to cover our damages, or we may be unable to recover such award.

 The costs to us to investigate, mitigate and remediate security incidents, breaches, disruptions, network security problems, bugs, viruses, worms, malicious software programs and security vulnerabilities could be significant, and while we have implemented security measures designed to protect our data security and information technology systems and sensitive data, our efforts to address these problems may not be successful, and these problems could result in unexpected interruptions, delays, cessation of service, negative publicity and other harm to our business and our competitive position.
 Any security compromise affecting us or the third parties upon which we rely, our partners or our industry, whether real or perceived, could harm our reputation, erode confidence in the effectiveness of our security measures and lead to regulatory scrutiny.
-Moreover, if a computer security breach affects our systems or results in the unauthorized access to or unauthorized use, disclosure, release or other processing of personal information or clinical trial sensitive data, it may be necessary to notify individuals, governmental authorities, supervisory bodies, the media and other parties pursuant to privacy and security laws or other obligations, and our reputation could be materially damaged.
+Moreover, if a security breach affects our systems or results in the unauthorized access to or unauthorized use, disclosure, release or other processing of sensitive data, it may be necessary to notify individuals, governmental authorities, supervisory bodies, the media and other parties pursuant to privacy and security laws or other obligations, and our reputation could be materially damaged.
 We would also be exposed to a risk of loss, governmental investigations or enforcement, or litigation (including class claims) and other potential liability, which could materially adversely affect our business, results of operations and financial condition.
 We maintain cyber liability insurance; however, this insurance may not be sufficient to cover the financial, legal, business or reputational losses that may result from an interruption or breach of our systems.